aivibe-collective/ai-hub-content/test/performance/README.md

 3. **Endurance Tests**: Measure the system's behavior over extended periods.
 4. **Scalability Tests**: Measure how the system scales with increasing load.
 5. **API Response Time Tests**: Measure the response time of individual API endpoints.
+6. **Component Performance Tests**: Measure the performance of individual components of the system.
+   - **Firestore Performance**: Measure the performance of Firestore operations.
+   - **Storage Performance**: Measure the performance of Cloud Storage operations.
+   - **Pub/Sub Performance**: Measure the performance of Pub/Sub operations.
+   - **API Performance**: Measure the performance of API operations.
+   - **End-to-End Performance**: Measure the performance of the complete workflow.

 ## Test Metrics